LeonSong1995/MeDuSA/docs/documentation/04_CARD_Example.md

 ### 4. How to use the mode of conditional auto-regressive (CAR)

 ### 5. Do I need to normalize the data
-Yes, we recommend the user to normalize their reference scRNA-seq data and bulk RNA-seq data into the same scale before running deconvolution analysis.
+Yes, before running deconvolution analysis, we suggest users to normalize the reference data and the bulk data into the same scale.
+Considering the  variety in data scale (e.g., Count/CPM/TPM/FPKM/Log), MeDuSA `does not` perform any normalization for the input reference and bulk data.
+Users need carefully check the

-### 6. How to get the p-value of the random-effects component
+### 6. How to get the p-value of the random effects component

 ## Prepare reference data